caltechlibrary/dataset/docs/datasetd.md

 Overview
 --------

 __datasetd__ is a minimal web service typically run on localhost port 8485 that exposes a dataset collection as a web service.
-It features a subset of functionality available with the dataset command line program. __datasetd__ does support multi-process/asynchronous update to a dataset collection.
+It features a subset of functionallity available with the dataset command line program. __datasetd__ does support multi-process/asynchronous update to a dataset collection.

 __datasetd__ is notable in what it does not provide.
 It does not provide user/role access restrictions to a collection.
 It is not intended to be a stand alone web service on the public internet or local area network.
 It does not provide support for search or complex querying.
 If you need these features I suggest looking at existing mature NoSQL style solutions like Couchbase, MongoDB, MySQL (which now supports JSON objects) or Postgres (which also support JSON objects). __datasetd__ is a simple, miminal service.

-NOTE: You could run __datasetd__ with access control based on a set of set of URL paths by running __datasetd__ behind a full feature web server like Apache 2 or NginX but that is beyond the skope of this project.
+NOTE: You could run __datasetd__ with access control based on a predictable set of URL paths by a web server such as Apache2 or NginX proxying to __datasetd__.
+That would require a robust understanding of the front end web server, it's access control mechanisms and how to defend a proxies service.
+That is beyond the skope of this project.

 Configuration
 -------------